anirvanchowdhury/anirvanchowdhury.github.io/research.md

 ---

 ### Research
 My broad research interests lie in comparative politics and the political economy of development.
-My current projects centre on:
-* women's political mobilisation,
-* public service delivery in decentralised contexts,
+My current projects centre on women's political participation, how cultural norms shape political behavior, religious nationalism, and public service delivery in decentralised contexts.
-* persistence and erosion of ideology in political parties
-* voters' use of information to hold politicians accountable, and
-* historical origins of ethnic conflict.

 #### Publications